vulkomilev/oumi/docs/user_guides/infer/common_workflows.md

 ## Chat Completion

 The most common use case is interactive chat using foundation models.
-Here's how to set up a basic chat system, using the `VLLMInferenceEngine` engine:

-You can easily switch between different inference engines by changing the engine in the `engine` variable, and customize the generation by updating the `GenerationParams` config.
+You can set up a basic chat system, using the `VLLMInferenceEngine` engine.
+You can easily switch between different inference engines by changing the engine in the `engine` variable, and customize the generation by updating the `GenerationParams` config:

 ```{code-block} python
 :emphasize-lines:  1, 6,7, 8, 9, 10, 11, 21, 22, 23, 24, 25